-Son Heung-min to avoid military duty as South Korea win Asian Games
+Son Heung-min to avoid military duty after South Korea win Asian Games

 -